 The Different Types of FHA Loans

 Inevitably, there’s a catch, though it’s one many are happy to live with.
-The cost of insuring your loan is generally higher than with “conventional mortgages” (the term used for home loans that aren’t backed by the government), and you can expect to pay higher mortgage insurance premiums (MIPs) each month.
-Government-guaranteed mortgages are not available on highly priced homes, and you can see the cap in your area using an online tool on HUD’s website.
+The cost of insuring your loan is generally higher than with conventional mortgages, and you can expect to pay higher mortgage insurance premiums (MIPs) each month.
+Government-guaranteed mortgages are not available on high-priced homes, and you can see the cap in your area using an online tool on HUD’s website.